Njorda/triton-go-client/README.md

 In this case we will utilize the model developed in the previous blog post [Trition with post and pre processing](https://github.com/Njorda/trition-ensemble).

 Since the go grpc client is not exported and instead have to be generated, I have copied it inside here to make it easier.
-When trying to generate the client the code seems to be out of date and not working any longer but made a PR that is not yet reviewed with suggested changes
+When trying to generate the client the code seems to be out of date and not working any longer but made a [PR](https://github.com/triton-inference-server/client/pull/138) that is not yet reviewed with suggested changes.
+For now I will assume we have it generated locally.